Instantaneous Interaction between Charged Particles

 In this seemingly trivial example we have assumed in (\ref{eq3}) that both charges are coupled instantaneously.
 Let us now assume that a time $R \mathord{\left/ {\vphantom {R c}} \right. \kern-\nulldelimiterspace} c$ elapses before charge B can ``realize'' that charge A is moving.
 If the cyclic motion of charge A is completed within a short time $\tau <R \mathord{\left/ {\vphantom {R c}} \right. \kern-\nulldelimiterspace} c$, charge B cannot react during the cycle so that charge A still moves in a constant conservative potential like in Fig. 1.
 The mechanical force does not produce any total work during the cycle, but after a delay time $R \mathord{\left/ {\vphantom {R c}} \right. \kern-\nulldelimiterspace} c$ charge B will start to oscillate.
 Its energy comes out of nothing as a consequence of our assumption that the action of charge A on B is delayed.
 As long as we believe in the conservation of energy we must conclude that the coupling is determined by (\ref{eq3}), and the energy transfer occurred instantaneously.

 One might argue that the acceleration of charge A produced a wave containing energy which was transported to B at finite velocity.
-It is, of course, true that the acceleration of charges produces waves according to Maxwell's theory.
+It is, of course, true that the acceleration of charges produces waves according to Maxwell's theory as described by (\ref{eq1}).
 This holds, however, in both cases of Fig. 1 and Fig. 2.
 It is entirely independent of charge B being rigidly or elastically attached to the wall.
 In both cases the mechanical force must supply a small amount of energy which is carried away by the wave and must be accounted for in the energy balance.
+The salient point is, however, that the energy balance completed at charge A during a cycle cannot depend on charge B oscillating in the future or not.
+There must be an instantaneous feedback from charge B to charge A in order to balance correctly the work at charge A with any oscillation energy produced at charge B. This necessary feedback is provided by the Coulomb force (3), or equation (2), in general.

-Furthermore, the wave travels perpendicular to the acceleration and does not reach charge B which is placed in line with the acceleration vector.
+Furthermore, it should be noted that the wave travels perpendicular to the acceleration of charge A and does not reach charge B at all, as it is placed in line with the acceleration vector.
 Thus, the production of waves cannot explain the missing energy source in case of Fig. 2, when delayed action is postulated.

 \textbf{III Interaction of two current loops}

 All the power produced by the electric companies and transmitted to the consumers passes several times through transformers.
 In this Section we show that the transmission from the primary to the secondary circuits must occur instantaneously as described by Maxwell's equations.